Skirlez/void-stranger-endless-void/README.md

 - Faster iteration, as a lot of changes can be tested by just running the GameMaker project without merging
 - When the game updates, it will be trivial to update with it
 - Ability to use GameMaker's animation curves (in a non-painful way)
+- Ability to use GameMaker's debugger for code in the project
 - Ability to use things that the UndertaleModTool (de)compiler would usually not like (in a non-painful way)
 - Ability to open-source the project